 Michele Fiore was born in Brooklyn, New York, and has lived in Nevada since 1993.
-The only child of a single mother, Michele was brought up with a strong work ethic and sense of independence.
-Michele has two daughters, Sheena and Savanah; six grandchildren, Jake 8 years old; Twins Morrigan & Mara 5; Jayden 5; Jemma 1; Jackson 4 months.
-Michele also takes care of her mother, Lill Fiore.
+The only child of a single mother, Fiore was brought up with a strong work ethic and a sense of independence.
+She has two daughters, Sheena and Savanah, two first responder son-in-laws, David and Kyle, seven grandchildren, Jake 10 years old; Twins Morrigan & Mara 7; Jayden 7; Jemma 3; Jackson 2 year, Jetson the newest infant, and also takes care of her mother, Lill Fiore.

-Fiore has over 29 years of business and entrepreneurial experience.
-She founded and owned a company that provided home healthcare services to the sick and elderly.
-Fiore’s businesses helped create more than 1,800 jobs in Las Vegas.
-As the chief executive officer, she gained experience making decisions about policies and procedures, utilizing a solutions-based approach and a customer service focus.
-She also produced an independent film (Siren), which debuted at the Sundance Film Festival, and before that, she owned a painting and drywall company.
+Fiore has over 31 years of business and entrepreneurial experience.
+As the CEO of a construction firm, a home health care company, a consulting company, and a publishing firm, she has created more than 1,800 jobs in Las Vegas.
+As the chief executive officer, she gained experience creating and working within budgets and making decisions about policies and procedures all while utilizing a solutions-based approach and maintaining a customer service focus.
+She also produced an independent film (Siren), which debuted at the Sundance Film Festival.

-Today Fiore is the CEO and Publisher of “Truth in Politics The Magazine” as well as The CEO of “Politically Off The Wall,” a political consulting firm.
-As of July 2017, Fiore represents The City of Las Vegas as The Councilwoman for Ward 6.
-She stays active in the community, creating outreach events and hosts a bi-weekly “Mondays with Michele” out of her satellite office that gives her ward members a chance to come in, meet with her to talk face to face.
-Fiore’s mission statement, “My mission is simple – to keep freedoms for our families so that our legacies can live on infinitely, working together in a healthy environment.”
+As of July 2017, Fiore represents the City of Las Vegas as the Councilwoman for Ward 6, and in July of 2019, was asked by Mayor Carolyn Goodman to serve as her Mayor Pro Tem and was then unanimously elected by her peers.
+She stays active in the community, creating outreach events and hosting numerous community events in the ward that allow her residents to talk to her face to face.
+Fiore’s mission statement is, “My mission is simple – to keep freedoms for our families so that our legacies can live on infinitely, working together in a healthy environment.”